A model of personal savings that assumes a fixed yearly growth rate, r, in savings (S) implies that time rate of change in saving d(S)/dt is given by,

 For introductory geoscience courses regardless of whether one uses analytical solutions or numerical solutions to model equations students should still use graphical output, animations, and tabular data to interpret, understand, and explain model behavior.
 There are three primary venues for introductory geoscience models Excel, Stella II, and JAVA type interactive web based activities.
 Excel is great for graphing and exploring analytical models and can be used quite successfully for numerical solutions (this may involve copying your basic formulas down to hundreds of rows).
 Stella only uses numerical procedures and it has some options for which numerical procedure to use.
 JAVA type interactive Web activities use graphical output, animations, and tabular data to display the results of solving the model equations and hence the question of whether the programmer used an analytical or numerical solution becomes academic.

-Other Information This site about Euler's Method (more info) uses an exponential growth model similar to ours.
+Other Information This site about Euler's Method ( This site may be offline. ) uses an exponential growth model similar to ours.
 It has an interactive JAVA type graph that lets one explore the effects of time step variations on the solution.